If you have Elements, please go to this page instead.

-Great!
-I’m happy with that.
-But if I wasn’t happy, no problem – I’d just press Ctrl T again, and then keep on tweaking.
+If you’re happy, that’s great.
+But if you’re not happy, no problem – just press Ctrl T again, and then keep on tweaking.
 As I said earlier, because the image is a Smart Object, we can tweak the distortion as much as we like, and never lose any of the original file quality.

 Step 9: Normal editing

 Now you can save the PSD file, then proceed with your normal editing.
-If you wish, you can start by going to Image>Trim to get rid of some of the spare blank space around the sides, but DO NOT CROP the image.
+Remember, DO NOT CROP the image.
 Normal cropping rules apply – never crop during editing.
 Only crop when it’s time for output.